Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: New Hampshire Home Heating Fuel Comparison

-Households have a choice of fuels that can be used when it comes to heating.
-Heating Oil is the preferred choice in New Hampshire, used by 212,831 or 37% of households.
-The next most popular primary heating fuel for New Hampshire homeowners is Natural Gas, used by 124,974 homes (22%).
+Residences have a choice of fuels to choose from when it comes to heating.
+Heating Oil is the most common choice in New Hampshire, used by 212,831 or 37% of homeowners.
+The next most popular primary heating fuel for New Hampshire residents is Natural Gas, used by 124,974 homes (22%).
 The remaining homes are heated with Propane (21%), Electricity (12%), Wood (6%), and Other (2%).

 Heating Oil (Fuel Oil) Use in New Hampshire